EKOzkan/twAuto/README.md

   pathType="testId" or "xPath", #It is testId by default.
 If you had any problems with library you can try the xPath mode too. headless=True/False, #Headless is true by default. debugMode= True/False #Really poorly implemented debug mode, this is for reading occured errors.
-                        #It is not realiable right now but you can give it a try if you want to.
+                        #It is not reliable right now but you can give it a try if you want to.
 )

 ```